TaraRhoseyn/cardiff_swim_centre_site/README.md

 User story 2: As a first time user, I want to see location information so that I can know where to go to use the pool and plan my journey.

-User story 4: As a first time user, I want to understand their brand values align with my own as a fitness enthusiast.
+User story 4: As a first time user, I want to ensure their brand values align with my own as a fitness enthusiast.

 User story 11: As a regular visitor, I want to be able to see what the pool offers to see if there are any updates.